 As a software leader, you have to realize that NOBODY is focusing on this role and the success of this role in this specific way.
 This is why community is so important.

 Are you looking for a place to learn, grow as a leader and get answers to your biggest questions about leading software delivery teams?

 Discuss real questions and topics with other Software Leaders about delivering quality, achieving stability, and moving fast.
 Listen to what others want to know.
 Hear what your peers and Clear Measure software leaders, led by Chief Architect Jeffrey Palermo, have to say about it by joining one of our monthly calls:

 - The Architect Forum has been created for Software Architects to discuss successfully leading a software engineering team using the Clear Measure Way.

-- The Software Engineer Forum has been created for .NET engineers to discuss what it takes to implement engineering practices found in the Clear Measure Way.
+- The Software Engineer Forum (now combined with Architect Forums) has been created for .NET engineers to discuss what it takes to implement engineering practices found in the Clear Measure Way.

 These calls were created specifically for software leaders such as yourself.